 7 Ways Your DMO Can Take Advantage of GO As Soon As This Week

 So, time for the good stuff!
 As both a marketing professional involved with numerous DMO clients and a dedicated player actively aware of the real-life use cases, I present to you just a sampling of the ways your DMO can incorporate Pokemon GO into your DMO marketing strategy:

 1) Create a list of local attractions with Pokestops and Pokemon Gyms

 Let's play a game.
 Go to Google, and type "where can I find".
 More than likely, your results will look similar to this.
 For most of you, the answer to many of these googled questions is simple: at your partner and member locations!

 Creating a list of local attractions is an excellent way to refer players to your partners and members.
 This content can live on a landing page or Blog on your website to potentially bolster traffic (see Finger Lakes Visitors Connection for a great example).
 Heck, you could even add Pokestops or GYMs as an amenity field to your listings.

 Have a visitor center at your office?
 Print out some handouts that players can pick up when visiting.
-At minimum this could help a visitor pick a single location to visit that also nets them some game content, and at best, provides them with an extensive scavenger hunt to engage in throughout the day.
-You can take this another step further and list confirmed Pokemon that are available in your city, since different regions have differing critters available to players.
+At minimum, this could help a visitor pick a single location to visit that also nets them some game content, and at best, provides them with an extensive scavenger hunt to engage in throughout the day.
+You can take this another step further and list confirmed Pokemon that are available in your city since different regions have different critters available to players.

 2) Create a decal for partners to place on their doors